nic-dgl103/CSS-Box-Model/README.md

  ![Image of card two](images/card-two.png)

 ### Card 3:
 Recreate the card below.
 Try to use similar fonts (Google Fonts), colours, image, alignment and spacing.
-You can source an image from a website such as https://www.unsplash.com or https://www.pexels.com (any image of a lion or wolf with work).
+You can source an image from a website such as https://www.unsplash.com or https://www.pexels.com (any image of a landscape will work).
 Be as exact as you can with your styling, pixel-perfect if possible.<br />
 ![Image of card three](images/card-three.png)

 ### Card 4:
 Recreate the card below.
-Try to use similar fonts (Google Fonts), colours, image, alignment and spacing.
-You can source an image from a website such as https://www.unsplash.com or https://www.pexels.com.
+Try to use similar fonts (Google Fonts), colours, alignment and spacing.
+Use the file called yellow-background.png in the images folder.
 Be as exact as you can with your styling, pixel-perfect if possible.
-Note that the small text above the headline are not buttons.<br />
+Note that the small text above the headline is not a button.<br />
 ![Image of card four](images/card-four.png)

 ### Format, organize and add comments